Task Analysis in Instructional Design

 In the Backwards Planning model shown below, the first step in the Analysis phase, Business Outcome, identified the Business Need, the second step, Performance Analysis identified the performance that is needed to obtain that objective, and the third step, Needs Assessment, identified the various Learning and Training Needs.

-The Task Analysis performed in this phase further defines the Training or Learning Needs by supplying the required process and/or steps to perform a task taht supports the objective.
+The Task Analysis performed in this phase further defines the Training or Learning Needs by supplying the required process and/or steps to perform a task that supports the objective.
 In addition, it should start keying in on how important the task is to both managers and learners, which will aid in the last backwards planning step — Individual Needs.
 Learners are mainly motivated by what their managers see as important and by what they see as important.

 While the previous steps in the Analysis Phase helped you determine the performance requirements and formal and informal learning needs, this step supplies the basic information for designing and building the learning platform, which are discussed in the Design and Development phases.

 The Task Analysis sequences and describes measurable behaviors (observable if possible) involved in the performance of a task.
 It also provides a detailed analysis of each task in terms of frequency, difficulty and importance.
 The analysis normally begins by observing and interviewing an exemplary performer (a person who is presently an expert performer) performing the task or by discussing the problem with other experts as discussed in the Needs Assessment.